Ethra8/history_beyond_myth/README.md

 - **TEST no. 3**

 - **TEST no. 4**
-    * Fixed background images in all pages do not display fixed, and scroll down. - the property background-attachment is not supported by Safary, and even though Mozilla Dev Tools states that the property is supported since v.15.4, the truth is that testing with BrowserStack v.16.3, does not reflect this latter update, s can be seen on the following video recording:
+    * Fixed background images in all pages do not display fixed, and scroll down. - the property background-attachment fixed is not supported by Safary, and even though Mozilla Dev Tools states that the property is supported since v.15.4, the truth is that testing with BrowserStack iOS v.16.3, this does not reflect the latter update, as can be seen on the following video recording:
       ![image](https://github.com/Ethra8/history_beyond_myth/assets/80659091/7d1c3c75-e619-4df2-b138-f40e63a6033d)